primatejs/primate/docs/guide/types.md

 }
 ```

-This is generally OK, but as routes may arbitrarily nested, it can make
+This is generally OK, but as routes may be arbitrarily nested, it can make
 importing from relative paths unseemly.
 For that, Primate enhances the `query`
 object with dispatcher functions in the form `getX`, where `x` is the type name,
 for validating a property's value.